 Approach Change with Empathy

-It’s also more difficult for your team to seek help if they are having trouble learning new technology or if they want to continue their professional development.
-One of the ways you can help struggling employees is to implement a digital adoption platform (DAP).
-With guided walk-throughs and self-help features, a DAP will help employees learn new technology quickly and adjust to working remotely.
+It’s also more difficult for your remote employees to seek help if they are having trouble learning new technology or if they want to continue their professional development.
+One of the ways you can help struggling employees is to implement a digital adoption platform.
+With guided walk-throughs and self-help features, a DAP will help your remote employees learn new technology quickly and adjust to working remotely.

-A vital part of remote team management is approaching the switch with compassion and empathy.
+A vital part of managing remote workers is approaching the switch with compassion and empathy.
 Remember that your team is figuring out how to work remotely just like you are, and they look to you for guidance and support.

 Keep reading to learn Everything You Need to Know About Telecommuting.